 - If a patient is directly admitted from the ED to the same hospital, one discharge record is included in the NEDS.
 If a patient is transferred from the ED to another ED or hospital, the resulting record may or may not be included in the NEDS because the NEDS is created from a sample of hospital-based EDs.
-This type of transfer only occurs in about 1% of the NEDS. - For a patient who was directly admitted to the same hospital through the ED, clearly identifying whether a procedure was performed in the ED or as part of the inpatient stay is not currently possible.
-Information on procedures for ED admissions is stored in the NEDS Supplemental Inpatient File. - For hospital confidentiality purposes, trauma centers levels I and II, and sometimes levels I, II, and III, were grouped together in the HCUP data element HOSP\TRAUMA.
+This type of transfer (from an ED to another ED or acute care hospital) only occurs in about 1.5% of the NEDS. - For a patient who was directly admitted to the same hospital through the ED, clearly identifying whether a procedure was performed in the ED or as part of the inpatient stay is not currently possible.
+Information on procedures for ED admissions is stored in the NEDS Supplemental Inpatient File. - For hospital confidentiality purposes, trauma centers levels I and II, and sometimes levels I, II, and III, were grouped together in the HCUP data element HOSP_TRAUMA.
 This limits the analyses that can be performed by individual levels of trauma centers. - The NEDS is not linkable to other HCUP databases, does not intentionally contain the same hospitals as the HCUP NIS, and cannot be used for state-level analyses.
 In fact, states are not identified in the NEDS.